About USC Gould

 Personal Website: Link

-Edward D. Kleinbard is The Ivadelle and Theodore Johnson Professor of Law and Business at the University of Southern California's Gould School of Law, and a Fellow at The Century Foundation.
+Edward D. Kleinbard is the Robert C. Packard Trustee Chair in Law at the USC's Gould School of Law, and a Fellow at The Century Foundation.
 Kleinbard was one of four individuals honored as 2016 International Tax Person of the Year by the nonpartisan policy organization Tax Analysts.
 He is the author of a book, We Are Better Than This: How Government Should Spend Our Money, published by Oxford U. Press.
 In reviewing the book, Pulitzer prize-winning journalist David Cay Johnston described it as "a masterpiece of tax, fiscal, and economic policy."

 To watch Kleinbard deliver "Searching for our Fiscal Soul" at TEDX Livermore, please visit: https://youtu.be/16F04Jr-m10